-And, as for the definition of the adjoint operator, i.e., step 3 of the above-listed reasoning, it involves objects like $\langle u|O$.
-But, as argued above, such objects were, in fact, not properly defined in the previous step of the reasoning.
-Therefore, this definition of the adjoint operator also cannot be adopted.
-A different definition will be employed below.
+And, as for the definition of the adjoint operator, which corresponds to step~3 of the reasoning under discussion, this definition involves objects like $\langle u|O$.
+However, as argued above, such objects are, in fact, not properly defined in the previous step of the reasoning.
+Therefore, the definition of the adjoint operator being discussed also cannot be adopted.
+A different definition is listed below.